Partial Differential Chow Forms and a Type of Partial Differential Chow varieties: Preliminaries

-Kolchin gave a criterion for a prime $\Delta$-ideal to be the general component of some $\Delta$-polynomial. \begin{lemma} \cite[p.
-160, Proposition 4]{kolchin} Let $\mathcal{P}$ be a prime $\Delta$-ideal in $\ff\{y_1,\ldots,y_n\}$.
-Then a necessary and sufficient condition that $\mathcal{P}$ is the general component of some polynomial $A$ of order $s$ is that the Kolchin polynomial of $\mathcal{P}$ is of the form
+5pt Kolchin gave a criterion for a prime $\Delta$-ideal to be the general component of some $\Delta$-polynomial. \begin{lemma} \cite[p.160, Proposition 4]{kolchin} Let $\mathcal{P}\subseteq\ff\{y_1,\ldots,y_n\}$ be a prime $\Delta$-ideal.
+Then a necessary and sufficient condition in order that $\mathcal{P}$ be the general component of some polynomial $A$ of order $s$ is

 \end{lemma}